PaulLay1/Codecademy-projects-by-Paul-L/README.md

 # Codecademy-projects-by-Paul-L

-This is my compiled files of webpages and websites that I have practised, as means of demonstrating my skills as a junior developer.
+This is my compiled files of webpages, websites and potentially other projects that I have practised creating, as means of demonstrating my skills as a programming and coding developer.

 Courtesty of Codecademy.